joek13/joek13.github.io/_posts/2022-01-10-building-a-wordle-solver-in-python.md

 - [Jack Jackson's *Cheating at Word Games*](https://blog.scubbo.org/posts/cheating-at-word-games/)
 - [Christian Genco's Twitter thread](https://twitter.com/cgenco/status/1479144204043444226)
 - [Matt Rickard: "Wordle: What's the Best Starting Word?"](https://matt-rickard.com/wordle-whats-the-best-starting-word/)

-[^1]: As it turns out, [WORDLE has two wordlists](https://blog.scubbo.org/posts/cheating-at-word-games/#fn:1).
-One is a list of valid guesses, which is large.
-The other is a list of possible puzzle solutions.
-Presumably these are separated so that no WORDLE requires knowledge of some rare or obscure word to solve.
-Altogether, there are 2,315 possible solutions.